 The academic day is divided into 30 minute periods.
 There are ten periods in a day.
-The day starts at 07h30 with either assembly, chapel, Cordies Families or a form period and the academic programme starts at 08h00.
-A prep period is part of the school day from 14h15 – 14h45 for Grade 4 to 7, on Mondays, Tuesdays and Thursdays.
+The day starts at 07h30, with either assembly, chapel, Cordies Families or a form period.
+The academic programme starts at 08h00.
+A prep period is part of the school day, from 14h15 – 14h45 for Grades 4 to 7, on Mondays, Tuesdays and Thursdays.

 Homework is given on Mondays, Tuesdays and Thursdays.
 Boys have a Cordwalles Homework Diary where they are taught to record and manage their homework, studying and other school commitments.
 Teachers and parents monitor these diaries and guide the boys in time and task management.
 Prep can usually be completed within the prep lesson.
 Unfinished prep will be taken home to be completed.
 Preparation for tests requires further time and focus after school hours.

 Computer skills are taught during IT lessons and are used through integration with the subjects taught in the classroom.
-Various software from major vendors such as Google, Microsoft, and others are used to teach the skills required by our digital natives for producing work in various formats.
+Various software from major vendors such as Google, Microsoft and others are used to teach the skills required by our digital natives for producing work in various formats.
 We also cover e-Safety, Networking, Robotics, and Coding.
 We have wireless access points throughout the school, with two computer labs and two IT specialist teachers.
 Every classroom has access to IT devices ranging from desktops, Chromebooks, and iPads.
-These are used by the students for research or working on subject-specific activities such as Code.org, Tinkercad, CAMI Maths, Mathletics, Readers are Leaders, and other flipped-classroom activities.
-Devices in the classrooms are used for research, recording and assessing oral presentations, QR Codes, creating animated movies, flipped classroom activities, and reinforcing skills and knowledge through apps that both entertain and educate.
-Learning is meant to be fun and with a purpose.
-We want to teach our boys that technology must be supportive in nature, and while we do have all this technology at our disposal, we are quite aware of teaching our boys to maintain that balance and value relationships and having respect for each other and ourselves.
+These are used by the students for research for working on subject-specific activities such as Code.org, Tinkercad, CAMI Maths, Mathletics, Readers are Leaders, and other flipped-classroom activities.
+Devices in the classrooms are used for research, recording and assessing oral presentations, QR Codes, creating animated movies, flipped classroom activities, and reinforcing skills and knowledge through apps that which both entertain and educate effectively.
+Learning is meant to be fun, with a purpose.
+We want to teach our boys that technology must be supportive in nature, and whilst we do have it at our disposal, we are aware of teaching our boys to maintain a balance, value relationships and show respect for each other and ourselves as well.

-The Grade 4s’ are introduced to tests and marks for the first time.
+The Grade 4s are introduced to tests and marks for the first time.
 Their teachers spend a great deal of time teaching the boys how to learn and prepare for tests.
-Highlighting main ideas, mind-mapping, making lists, summarizing and using key cards are study skills taught and practiced.
+Highlighting main ideas, mind-mapping, making lists, summarizing and using key cards are study skills taught and practised.
 These study skills are continued through to Grade 7.
 Continuous assessment and formal testing are applied in all grades.
-In addition, Grade 6 and 7 write formal exams in all major subjects in the fourth term.
+In addition, Grades 6 and 7 write formal exams in all major subjects in the fourth term.
 This is part of our programme to prepare our boys for high school.

-Every year, during the second term, every boy from Grade 4 -7 has the opportunity to experience an environmental outing.
-Each grade chooses a venue with facilities and activities suitable to their grade.
+Every year, during the second term, every boy from Grades 4 -7 has the opportunity to experience an environmental outing.
+Each grade chooses a venue with facilities and activities suitable and relevant to their grade.
 The boys are exposed to activities that test and develop their resilience and courage and their social and emotional skills.